-Southern Catalpa is a deciduous tree with a more or less rounded form.
+Northern Catalpa is a deciduous tree with a shapely oval form.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.

 This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;